-There are three hidden questions that must be answered at any interview.
+There are typically three questions that must be answered at any interview.
 Savvy candidates consider their responses carefully.

 1. Is this person competent for the position?

 2. Is this person like us – will he or she fit in here?

 Competent for the position

 The interviewer is obviously looking for a technically qualified person that can do the job.
 But he looks only as far as he must in this direction.
 If you are interviewing for a Process Engineering position, that should be your focus.
 It will not do any good to dwell on what a marvelous supervisor you could be.
 The employer looks for someone who can and wants to do what he needs done.
 Appearing overqualified is just as bad as appearing under qualified.
 Job offers are usually made because of something other than just your qualifications.
 You get the offer by selling yourself and your attitudes.
 The employer is looking for optimistic statements and positive reactions to his questions.
 Pessimism and negativism never won a job offer.
 Enthusiasm counts!

 Is this person like us?

 The employer looks for someone who likes the employer and what the employer does.
 If you like the employer’s products, the people he has already hired, the location of the office, or any other item related to the position in question, do not be afraid to say so, with enthusiasm.
 It is up to you to let the employer know about your interest.